William Henry Dorsey: Dorsey the artist

 He was just as committed to creating art as collecting it.
 He produced commissioned works and participated in several exhibitions, but apparently won no prizes.
 He considered himself a professional painter - unlike Bolivar and Adger, who were hobbyists – and he was determined to stick with it.

 Dorsey was among a handful of Black professional artists during the 19th century.
 (Joshua Johnson, who died in 1824, was the earliest.)
 In a newspaper article about the Black population in Philadelphia in 1867, the Evening Telegraph named Dorsey as one of five artists, along with one photographer.
 The others were David Bustill Bowser (portrait, decorative and banner painter, the most noted), Robert Douglass Jr. (portrait painter), Raymond J. Barr (painter), Cassey (wood carver and a founder of ANHS) and Galloway W. Cheston (photographer).
-At the time, Dorsey was 28 years old and was described as a young man who had “decided artistic ability.”
+At the time, Dorsey was 28 years old and was described as a young man who had "decided artistic ability".
 He had a studio at 1104 Locust Street that was filled with his oil and watercolor landscapes.

-In its “Annual Exhibition Record of the Pennsylvania Academy of the Fine Arts from 1807-1870,” the academy (PAFA) listed a “William H. Dorsay (or Dorsey)” as an exhibitor.
+In its "Annual Exhibition Record of the Pennsylvania Academy of the Fine Arts from 1807-1870", the academy (PAFA) listed a "William H. Dorsay (or Dorsey)" as an exhibitor.
 According to the entry, Dorsey was born circa 1824 with an address at 1104 Locust Street in the years 1867 and 1868.
-At least five works were shown in the exhibition, including “Coast Scene,” a Dorsey artwork mentioned by Roger Lane in his book “William Dorsey’s Philadelphia & Ours: On the Past and Future of the Black City in America.”
-This appears to be Dorsey as exhibitor in the PAFA show.
-His works in the 1867 show: “The Deserted House,” “Cataract” and “Moonlight.”
-In 1868: “Marine” and “Coast Scene.”
-Both were drawings and for sale.
+At least five works were shown in the exhibition, including "Coast Scene", a Dorsey artwork mentioned by Roger Lane in his book "William Dorsey's Philadelphia & Ours: On the Past and Future of the Black City in America".

-In 1884, a correspondent for the New York Globe stated that Dorsey was one of two artists in an upcoming exhibition in New Orleans “whose paintings have secured them almost national fame.
-I refer to William H. Dorsey and Henry O. Tanner.”
-There appears to be no documentation of Dorsey exhibiting outside Philadelphia or in mixed-race venues, according to author Lane, who described the artist's style as “conventional.”
+In 1884, a correspondent for the New York Globe stated that Dorsey was one of two artists in an upcoming exhibition in New Orleans "whose paintings have secured them almost national fame.
+I refer to William H. Dorsey and Henry O. Tanner".
+There appears to be no documentation of Dorsey exhibiting outside Philadelphia or in mixed-race venues, according to author Lane, who described the artist's style as "conventional".
 In some instances, Dorsey copied the subjects of other well-known artists.

-In November 1880, Dorsey exhibited with Henry Ossawa Tanner, Douglass, Duncanson, Bowser, Edward Mitchell Bannister and Alfred Stidum - known for his portraits in crayon - at the Working Men’s Club of Philadelphia.
-"This the first enterprise of this kind ever started among people," stated the People's Advocate newspaper.
-"The exhibits are all works of colored artists and some of them are very creditable."
-In 1884, he participated in the Progressive Workingmen’s Club Fair, and in 1889, the Industrial Exposition of works by Black people sponsored by the Ladies Quaker City Association.
+In November 1880, Dorsey exhibited with Henry Ossawa Tanner, Douglass, Duncanson, Bowser, Edward Mitchell Bannister and Alfred Stidum - known for his portraits in crayon - at the Working Men's Club of Philadelphia.
+"This the first enterprise of this kind ever started among people", stated the People's Advocate newspaper.
+"The exhibits are all works of colored artists and some of them are very creditable".
+In 1884, he participated in the Progressive Workingmen's Club Fair, and in 1889, the Industrial Exposition of works by Black people sponsored by the Ladies Quaker City Association.
 One newspaper reported that his paintings were among the best watercolors in the show but incorrectly attributed them to a schoolteacher in Brooklyn.